djedditt/nsw2usb-con/README.md

 ## Usage

-Run the script to send the 16-byte init report and enable input streaming:
+Run the script to enable input streaming and set the player led:

 ```zsh
 % python nsw2usb-con.py